kapil5harma/Developer-Connect/README.md

-# Developer-Connect
+## Developer-Connect
-A social network built using MERN stack while in the process of brushing up JavaScript skills while learning React, Redux.
+A social network built using MERN stack.
+This project uses MongoDB for database, Express for Server side code, React for web app frontend, and Node Server.